 Farming in Scotland

-- Better integration of agriculture policy with the objectives of water, climate change and forestry policies through the Scottish Government's sustainable Land Use Strategy
+We also want to see better integration of agriculture policy with water, climate change and forestry policies through the Scottish Government's Land Use Strategy.